-e.
+- e.
 Information Furnished to Participant.
-Specify: (a) the information about participant direction opportunities (e.g., the benefits of participant direction, participant responsibilities, and potential liabilities) that is provided to the participant (or the participant's representative) to inform decision-making concerning the election of participant direction; (b) the entity or entities responsible for furnishing this information; and, (c) how and when this information is provided on a timely basis.

-- a) Individual/guardians or designated representatives learn about self directed support options from the support coordinator during the person centered planning process when needs are identified and ways of supporting the needs are discussed.
+Specify: (a) the information about participant direction opportunities (e.g., the benefits of participant direction, participant responsibilities, and potential liabilities) that is provided to the participant (or the participant's representative) to inform decision-making concerning the election of participant direction; (b) the entity or entities responsible for furnishing this information; and, (c) how and when this information is provided on a timely basis. - a) Individual/guardians or designated representatives learn about self directed support options from the support coordinator during the person centered planning process when needs are identified and ways of supporting the needs are discussed.
+During the person centered planning process, individuals have the opportunity to weigh the pros and cons of participant direction.
 Self directed supports is listed on the Medicaid Waiver, Provider, and Services Choice Statement.
-Individual/guardians or designated representatives also often learn about self directed services from other individuals or families who are directing their own services.
-Information on self directed support is included in the waiver manual which is available to the public.
-The waiver manual and the Individual Handbook on self directed support is also available on the DMH/Division of DD web-site.
+Individual/guardians or designated representatives also often learn about self directed supports from other individuals or families who are directing their own services.
+Information on self-directed services is included in the waiver manual which is available to the public.
+The waiver manual and the Individual Handbook on self-directed support is also available on the DMH/Division of DD web-site.
 The information assists support coordinators in describing the benefits and processes for self-direction and provides written material for individuals and/or legal representatives on the specifics.
-Regional offices have a self-directed coordinator who is available to provide technical assistance and guidance to support coordinator and other stakeholders.
-As part of the person centered planning process, the specialized needs of the individual are discussed with the planning team to identify any potential liabilities or risks the individual may face, and to determine a plan for how each potential liability and risk will be addressed. - b) Developmental Disability Targeted Case Management Entities providing support coordination are responsible for furnishing information on self direct supports options. - c) Developmental Disability Targeted Case Management Entity support coordinators are trained on self directed supports options.
+Regional offices have a self-directed coordinator that is available to provide technical assistance and guidance to support coordinator and other stakeholders.
+As part of the person centered planning process, the specialized needs of the individual are discussed with the planning team to identify any potential liabilities or risks the individual may face, and to determine a plan for how each potential liability and risk will be addressed. - b) DD TCM Entities providing support coordination are responsible for furnishing information on self-direct supports options. - c) DD TCM Entity support coordinators are trained on self-directed supports options.
 If the support coordinator hasn't been through the training, regional office self-directed coordinators may be asked to assist in providing information to the individual with the support coordinator.
 This information is presented during the person centered planning process when individual needs are identified and ways of supporting the needs are discussed, anytime the individual is dissatisfied with provider based services, or upon inquiry by the participant/guardian or designated representative.